 Tax-Free Savings Accounts (TFSAs)

-Here is a link to information about Tax Free Savings Accounts from the Government of Canada: www.tfsa.gc.ca/index.html
+Here is a link to information about Tax Free Savings Accounts from the Government of Canada: www.canada.ca/en/revenue-agency/services/tax/individuals/topics/tax-free-savings-account.html.

 Child Benefits

 There are several child benefits available from the Government of Canada and the Government of Ontario.
+Registered Education Savings Plans (RESPs) and Registered Disability Savings Plans (RDSPs) are explained above.

-Government benefits for children are usually paid to the child’s primary caregiver or custodial parent.
-Some child benefits may be shared if there is more than one primary caregiver.
 If there is a change in primary caregiver or custodial parent, the new caregiver will need to apply to receive the child benefits.
-The new caregiver will have to show some proof of the change, such as an agreement, a custody order or a will, and, will need to contact the child benefit provider(s), for example the Canada Child Tax Benefit program, the Assistance for Children with Severe Disabilities, etc. (see below for more information and contact information).
+The new caregiver will have to show some proof of the change, such as an agreement, a custody order or a will, and, will need to contact the child benefit provider(s), for example the Canada Child Benefit program, Assistance for Children with Severe Disabilities, etc. (see below for more information and contact information).

-If you have questions or concerns about child benefits, you should get legal advice {see Getting Legal Help below).
+If you have questions or concerns about child benefits, you should get legal advice (see Getting Legal Help below).

-Canada Child Tax Benefit
+Canada Child Benefit

 Assistance for Children with Severe Disabilities